krnbr/roles-anywhere-openssl/README.md

-This repository was bounded to the showcase I did for AWS IAM roles anywhere.
+This repository is coupled to the showcase I did for AWS IAM roles anywhere in Telstra Cloud Days, 16th October 2024

 It is based on openssl, so make sure openssl is installed in the machine!